SpaceWarpDev/SpaceWarpUI/README.md

 # SpaceWarpUI
-Unity project containing the UI Toolkit rewrite of SpaceWarp UI, includes a KerbalUI theme based on Kerbal Space Program 2 (for use with the [UITK for KSP 2](https://github.com/jan-bures/Ksp2Uitk) project).
+Unity project containing the UI Toolkit rewrite of SpaceWarp UI.

-## Attributions
-This project uses the following fonts:
-- [JetBrains Mono](https://www.jetbrains.com/lp/mono) created by Philipp Nurullin and Konstantin Bulenkov of [JetBrains](https://www.jetbrains.com),
-- [LED Counter-7](https://www.1001fonts.com/led-counter-7-font.html) created by Sizenko Alexander of [Style-7](http://www.styleseven.com),
-- [Future Millennium](https://futuremillennium.com/fonts/future-millennium/) created by Zdeněk Gromnica a.k.a.
-[FutureMillennium](https://futuremillennium.com).
+This project has been archived on 2024-01-05 and has been integrated into the main [SpaceWarp](https://github.com/SpaceWarpDev/SpaceWarp) repository.